Patricia Knatchbull, 2nd Countess Mountbatten of Burma: Activities

 In 1973 she was appointed Deputy Lieutenant for the County of Kent; she was also a serving magistrate and was involved with numerous service organisations including SOS Children's Villages UK, of which she was a Patron; the Order of St John, of which she was a Dame; and the Countess Mountbatten's Own Legion of Frontiersmen of the Commonwealth, of which she was a Patron.

-On 15 June 1974, she succeeded her distant cousin Lady Patricia Ramsay, formerly HRH Princess Patricia of Connaught, as Colonel-in-Chief of Princess Patricia's Canadian Light Infantry, for whom the regiment was named when Princess Patricia's father, the Duke of Connaught, was Governor General of Canada during the First World War.
+On 15 June 1974, she succeeded her distant cousin (first cousin twice removed) Lady Patricia Ramsay, formerly HRH Princess Patricia of Connaught, as Colonel-in-Chief of Princess Patricia's Canadian Light Infantry, for whom the regiment was named when Princess Patricia's father, the Duke of Connaught, was Governor General of Canada during the First World War.
 Despite her succeeding to an earldom in her own right as Countess Mountbatten of Burma on the death of her father in 1979, she preferred that the officers and men of her regiment address her as Lady Patricia.
 She was succeeded by The Right Honourable Adrienne Clarkson on 17 March 2007.
 On 28 August 2007, the Governor General of Canada presented her with the Canadian Meritorious Service Cross for her services as Colonel-in-Chief of Princess Patricia's Light Infantry.

 Patricia was in the boat which was blown up by the IRA off the shores of Mullaghmore, County Sligo, in August 1979, killing her 14-year-old son Nicholas; her father; her mother-in-law, the Dowager Baroness Brabourne; and 15-year-old Paul Maxwell, a boat-boy from County Fermanagh.
 She, her husband, and their son Timothy were injured but survived the attack.
 Following the incident the Countess became Patron and, later, President of The Compassionate Friends, a self-help charitable organisation of bereaved parents in the UK.

 In June 2012, at the time of Queen Elizabeth II's first visit to the Republic of Ireland, Countess Mountbatten said the Queen had her full support for meeting Martin McGuinness, who had been a high-ranking member of the IRA.
 "I think it's wonderful ...
 I'm hugely grateful that we have come to a point where we can behave responsibly and positively", she is reported to have said.
 In September 2012, she unveiled a memorial to the work of the Combined Operations Pilotage Parties at Hayling Island in Hampshire.

 Death and funeral

-Countess Mountbatten died at her home in Mersham, Kent, aged 93.
-Her funeral service took place on 27 June 2017 at St Paul's Church, Knightsbridge, and was attended by the Queen Elizabeth II, Prince Philip, Duke of Edinburgh, and other senior members of the royal family.
+Countess Mountbatten died at her home in Mersham, Kent, on 13 June 2017, aged 93.
+Her funeral service took place on 27 June at St Paul's Church, Knightsbridge, and was attended by Queen Elizabeth II, Prince Philip, Duke of Edinburgh, and other senior members of the royal family.
 Her casket was borne by a party of pall bearers from Princess Patricia's Canadian Light Infantry, who were in London on public duties.
 She was buried in the Knatchbull family plot in Mersham churchyard.